ckeditor/ckeditor4-docs/docs/guide/dev/integration/react/v2/README.md

 ## Editor initialization

 Due to the nature of React functional components (including [hooks rules](https://reactjs.org/docs/hooks-rules.html)) some props are memoized under the hood.
 React integration ensures referential stability of the following props: `config`, `debug`, `type`, `editorUrl`, `dispatchEvent`, `subscribeTo`, and all event handlers (`on${EventName}`).
 Passing new values of these props across renders will have no impact on already created instances of `CKEditor` component or `useCKEditor` hook.
 A new component instance must be created in order to override memoized values.
-This can be achieved by leveraging `key` prop.
+This can be achieved by leveraging React's `key` prop.

 ## Utilities